RADAR-base/radar-prmt-android/README.md

 ## Setup Empatica E4

-First, request an Empatica API key for your Empatica Connect account from our [Developer Area][1].
+First, request an Empatica API key for your Empatica Connect account from their [Developer Area][1].
 Also download the Empatica Android SDK there.

 1. Copy the empalink-2.0.aar from the Empatica Android SDK package to the `empalink-2.0` directory.
 2. Edit the `app/src/main/res/xml/remote_config_defaults_TEMPLATE.xml` file
 	- Set your Empatica API key in the `empatica_api_key` xml element.
- 	- Set the URL's of the Kafka REST Proxy and the Schema Registry.
+ 	- Set the `kafka_rest_proxy_url` and the `schema_registry_url`.
 If the app should not upload any data, leave them blank.
 	- Set the `device_group_id` string to a suitable user ID.
 3. Rename the file to `remote_config_defaults.xml` to use the file with Firebase.
 For the full Firebase setup, see below.